I Am Well Here Now

 6. Use heat to promote sleepiness.

 Your body’s thermostat mechanism also works with heat.
-Take a hot bath or shower, use a low emf heating pad, or do a sauna session in the evening to accelerate your evening drop in temperature and promote sleepiness.
-Because external heat exposure brings blood to the skin’s surface, once you are removed from the heat, your core temperature will drop, inducing sleepiness.
+Because external heat exposure brings blood to the skin’s surface, your core temperature will drop.
+Accelerating this drop in temperature promotes sleepiness.

 7. Keep a cold sleep environment.

-8. Be sure that you are breathing properly during sleep.
+8. Be sure that you are breathing well during sleep.

 9. Consume caffeine early in the day.